 3 · Personalize

-Each item in that cloud is a generic model.
-"Pneumonia" is everything common to everyone who has it: the expected findings, the usual course, the standard treatment.
+Each possibility is a generic model.
+"Pneumonia" is what is common to everyone who has it: the expected findings, the usual course, the standard treatment.
 That is its power and its limit.
-A label is, by construction, what cases share.
-To be a label at all, it must throw away whatever makes one case differ from another.
+A label, by construction, is what cases share; to be a label at all it must leave out whatever makes one case differ from another.

 Step 3, Personalize: two identical grey lung "stamps" above two very different clothed men.
 On the left a fit young man standing tall; on the right a frail elderly man with a cane.
 The same disease label, two irreducibly different patients.